Looking for a simple way to add a WordPress login popup modal on your site?

 First, you’ll need to install and activate the lite (free) version of the FireBox plugin.

-For installation, go to your WordPress admin area and click Plugins > Add New.
+Go to your WordPress admin area for installation and click Plugins > Add New.

 Add new popup to WordPress